-1 RECOMMENDED TOOLS & FOUNDATION PREPARATION
+1. RECOMMENDED TOOLS & FOUNDATION PREPARATION

-The following sections offer information related to preparing to assemble/install the 9.4m ESA, such as recommended tools, foundation preparation and the details of the A-325 tensioning procedure required for the tightening of all A-325 hardware.
+This chapter details information related to preparing to assemble and install the 8.1M ESA, such as recommended tools (Section 1.1) and foundation preparation (Section 1.3).
+The details of the A-325 tensioning procedure required for the tightening of all A-325 hardware will also be explained (Section 1.2).

-1.1 RECOMMENDED TOOLS
+1.1.
+RECOMMENDED TOOLS